karthikraja95/karthikraja95/README.md

 - 🔭 I’m currently working as a **Student Researcher** in [WangLab](https://wanglab.ml/) at [Vector Institute](https://vectorinstitute.ai/)
-- 🌱 I love AI and I hope one day we will build AGI
+- 🌱 I love AI and I hope one day we will build AGI :alien:
-- 👯 I’m always looking to collaborate on opensource AI projects with fellow AI enthusiasts
+- 👯 I’m always looking to collaborate on opensource AI projects with fellow AI enthusiasts :computer:
-- 🤔 I’m looking for amazing people to start a next Billion Dollar Company
+- 🤔 I’m looking for amazing people to start a next Billion Dollar Company :moneybag:
-- 💬 Ask me about Anything?
+- 💬 Ask me about Anything? :sunglasses:
-- ⚡ Fun fact: I love to Travel the World and take Beautiful Pictures!
-Take a look at my :point_right: Instagram
+- ⚡ Fun fact: I love to Travel the World :earth_americas: and take Beautiful Pictures :camera: !
+Take a look at  :point_right: My Instagram

 ### Wanna Reach Out to Me???